DCC-EX/mkdocs-test/docs/reference/04-track-manager.md

 With such flexibility comes responsibility... the potential for making mistakes means taking extra care with your configuration!

-**NOTE** TM does NOT use "zero stretching" to control your DC motor.
+**NOTE:** TM does NOT use "zero stretching" to control your DC motor.
 Instead, it uses true Pulse Width Modulation (PWM) to efficiently run your loco using the same method a decoder uses to control a DCC loco's motor.
 DC locos can even run better on TM than they can on a normal analog throttle, especially at low speed, since it is always applying the full track voltage, albeit in pulses of varying duration.

 ## Using the Track Manager (DCC)